 On Wednesday 22nd September 2021, Year 5 and 6 took part in a Mid-Suffolk school cross country competition.
 We secured 3rd place in both the boys and girls race and won the team competition.
 Well done to everyone who took part- 2km is a long way to run and takes great determination and strength.
 A went through to the next round and ran at Royal Hospital School (see picture below).

 Years 1-4 had a chance to take part in a virtual cross country event.
 Years 1 and 2 ran 800m and Years 3 and 4, 1200m.
 Ours winners for KS1 were J and E and C and M took the winning positions for Year 3 and 4.
-We are waiting to hear how we got against the other schools!!

 Last year's sporting highlights!